IDMNYU/DM1123-VFS-FA16-DUFF/dm1123_vfs_end_of_semester_deliverables.md

 * Your first and last name
 * Your Logo
 * The Name of Your Project
-* Visual Foundation Studio 2014 or VFS 2014
+* Visual Foundation Studio Fall 2016 or VFS Fall 2016

 Before each assignment, a header that labels each project (See below.)
 * 01 Logo–1st draft